 Similarly, we are not recommending any tax assistance for equity applicants.
-In addition to the reasons stated above, we worry that providing monetary aid in this manner might have an adverse effect on the communities we are trying to aid.
-Starting a cannabis business is a capital heavy endeavor.
-By some estimates, a potential cannabis business will require at least \$1 million in start-up capital.
-We are concerned that any small amount of capital assistance or capital relief will entice entrants into the market place that will leverage their own personal finance as well as friends and family.
+Providing monetary aid in this manner might have an adverse effect on the communities we are trying to aid.
+Starting a cannabis business is a capital heavy endeavor, we are concerned that any small amount of capital assistance or capital relief will entice entrants into the market place that will leverage their own personal finance as well as friends and family.